 While it is a common belief saying that AI wants to replace human activity, the truth is another.
 In fact, its primary scope is to build softwares that can serve as a support for specific tasks.

-During the fifties, the idea of Artificial Intelligence was already something that mathematicians, scientists and, to certain extent, also people were familiar with.
+During the fifties, the idea of Artificial Intelligence was already something that mathematicians, scientists and, to a certain extent, also people were familiar with.
 A few years earlier, science fiction movies like Wizard of Oz and Metropolis had indeed brought into the scenes the concept of artificially intelligent robots.

 In particular, there was one British mathematician that would have made the history of Informatics and of Artificial Intelligence, and his name was Alan Turing.
-In one of his most famous papers - Computer Machinery and Intelligence (1950) - he explored the future possibility for machines to imitate human logic, and proposed the following - later famous - question: “can machines think?“.
+In one of his most famous papers - Computer Machinery and Intelligence (1950) - he explored the future possibility for machines to imitate human logic, and proposed the following - later famous - question: “Can machines think?“.

 Five years later, this concept started to be explored by Allen Newell, Cliff Shaw, and Herbert Simon who partook at the Dartmouth Summer Research Project on Artificial Intelligence (1956), hosted by the American computer scientist John McCharthy.
 Here, they presented Logic Theorist, a program designed to imitate human skills, and considered by many to be the first program of AI in history.